mucommander/mucommander/readme.txt

 Mac OS X users: your favorite OS already comes with a Java runtime so you're good to go!

-If you're having problems launching muCommander, make sure the $JAVA_HOME environment variable points to the directory where your JRE or JDK is installed.
+If you're having problems launching muCommander, make sure the $JAVA_HOME environment variable points to the directory where your Java runtime is installed.